l-ew/vis-vest-hd-computation/README.md

 python -m pip install -e .
 ```

-The installation was tested on a MacBook Pro (M2 chip, 16 GB memory, macOS 15.3.2).
+The installation was tested on a MacBook Pro (M2 chip, 16 GB memory, macOS 15.3.2) and on Windows 11 Enterprise (version 24H2).
 It should take only a few minutes.

 ## Dependencies